MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/mr-azure-308.md

         }
     ```

-9.  <span data-ttu-id="59cfa-673">O manipulador a seguir, **Channel\_PushNotificationReceived()** , será disparado sempre que uma notificação é recebida.</span><span class="sxs-lookup"><span data-stu-id="59cfa-673">The following handler, **Channel\_PushNotificationReceived()**, will be triggered every time a notification is received.</span></span> <span data-ttu-id="59cfa-674">Ele serão desserializados a notificação, que será a entidade de tabela do Azure que foi movido no aplicativo de área de trabalho e, em seguida, mova o GameObject correspondente na cena MR para a mesma posição.</span><span class="sxs-lookup"><span data-stu-id="59cfa-674">It will deserialize the notification, which will be the Azure Table Entity that has been moved on the Desktop Application, and then move the corresponding GameObject in the MR scene to the same position.</span></span>
+9.  <span data-ttu-id="f52a8-673">O manipulador a seguir **,\_PushNotificationReceived de canal ()** , será disparado sempre que uma notificação for recebida.</span><span class="sxs-lookup"><span data-stu-id="f52a8-673">The following handler, **Channel\_PushNotificationReceived()**, will be triggered every time a notification is received.</span></span> <span data-ttu-id="f52a8-674">Ele desserializará a notificação, que será a entidade de tabela do Azure que foi movida no aplicativo da área de trabalho e, em seguida, moverá o gameobject correspondente na cena MR para a mesma posição.</span><span class="sxs-lookup"><span data-stu-id="f52a8-674">It will deserialize the notification, which will be the Azure Table Entity that has been moved on the Desktop Application, and then move the corresponding GameObject in the MR scene to the same position.</span></span>

     > [!IMPORTANT]
-    > <span data-ttu-id="59cfa-675">O código é comentado porque o código faz referência a biblioteca de mensagens do Azure, que você irá adicionar depois de criar o projeto do Unity usando o Gerenciador de pacotes do Nuget, dentro do Visual Studio.</span><span class="sxs-lookup"><span data-stu-id="59cfa-675">The code is commented out because the code references the Azure Messaging library, which you will add after building the Unity project using the Nuget Package Manager, within Visual Studio.</span></span> <span data-ttu-id="59cfa-676">Como tal, o projeto do Unity não poderão criar, a menos que ele é comentado.
-Lembre-se que deve compilar o projeto e, em seguida, deseja retornar para o Unity, você precisará **comentar novamente** que o código.</span><span class="sxs-lookup"><span data-stu-id="59cfa-676">As such, the Unity project will not be able to build, unless it is commented out.
+    > <span data-ttu-id="f52a8-675">O código é comentado porque o código faz referência à biblioteca de mensagens do Azure, que você adicionará depois de criar o projeto do Unity usando o Gerenciador de pacotes NuGet, no Visual Studio.</span><span class="sxs-lookup"><span data-stu-id="f52a8-675">The code is commented out because the code references the Azure Messaging library, which you will add after building the Unity project using the Nuget Package Manager, within Visual Studio.</span></span> <span data-ttu-id="f52a8-676">Assim, o projeto do Unity não será capaz de Compilar, a menos que seja comentado.
+Lembre-se de que, se você criar seu projeto e desejar retornar ao Unity, será necessário **comentar novamente** esse código.</span><span class="sxs-lookup"><span data-stu-id="f52a8-676">As such, the Unity project will not be able to build, unless it is commented out.
 Be aware, that should you build your project, and then wish to return to Unity, you will need to **re-comment** that code.</span></span>

     ```csharp
         ///// <summary>